elastx/centos-cloudimg/README.md

 2. `curl` and `sed` already installed on your system if you want to dynamically build from latest rolling upgrade release.

-3. For testing you also need `mtools` and optionally `tigervnc-viewer`.
+3. For testing you also need `mtools` and optionally `tigervnc-viewer`, `remmina` or any other VNC viewer.

 ## Building the image